How to Build a Searchable Knowledge Base from PDF Documents

 product-manuals). - The pdf utility connector.

-- An input source: an ftp connection for scheduled drops, an Email Trigger for emailed manuals, or a Webhook Trigger for upload tools.
+- An input source: an ftp connection for scheduled drops, an Email Trigger (connected to a Gmail or Outlook mailbox) for emailed manuals, or a Webhook Trigger for upload tools.

 Step 1: Choose Your Trigger